 Mexico City has a greater metropolitan area that counts some 20 million denizens, so the dwindling of additional tourist hordes during the summer months offers a welcome break to the frenzied pace—and to the massive lines that can snake around city attractions, from Aztec archeological sites to Spanish colonial palaces.
 Sure, it’s the rainy season, but agreeable daytime temps hover in the 70s, and those downpours have a knack for holding off until evening.
 But even if they don’t, you won’t lack for a world-class museum to duck into: Mexico City has the second-highest number of museums in the world (lagging only behind Paris), including an exceptional anthropology museum, as well as art collections dedicated to Frida Kahlo and Diego Rivera.
 And rain or shine, you can always eat well, thanks to the city’s more than 40,000 restaurants and world-class culinary reputation.

 Chicago may not be anywhere to write home about in, say, February, when the snow is piling up, but come summer, the sun is shining, the weather is warm, and there is always something free going on.

 Of course, there are plenty of not-free things to do that are worth the trip, like sipping cocktails at one of the city’s many rooftop bars

 Summer is the perfect time to go, too.
 Temps hover between the mid-60s to high-80s, ideal for swimming and relaxing in beach towns like Batumi or hiking in the Caucasus Mountains.
 And remember that 8,000-year-old wine?
 It’s still flowing, and there are plenty of delicious places to eat and drink for a traditional Georgian meal.

->>Next: Where to Go in 2018
+>>Next: Where to Go in 2019